oracle-livelabs/em-omc/logging-analytics/E2E-observability/end-to-end-observability-livelab/lab-03-observe-ecommerce-flow/lab-03-observe-ecommerce-flow.md

     - Confirm whether it uses a public or private data key.
     - Confirm whether the endpoint follows the OpenTelemetry trace endpoint shape.
     - Confirm whether metrics use the APM OTLP metrics path or native OCI Monitoring.
+    - Confirm that logs stamp `oracleApmTraceId` and `oracleApmSpanId`.

 5. Check whether your deployment uses the optional OpenTelemetry Collector.